openbullet/OpenBullet2/README.md

 ![Logo](https://i.imgur.com/sToEkJC.png)

-OpenBullet 2 is an automation suite that allows to perform requests towards a target webapp and offers a lot of tools to work with the results.
+OpenBullet 2 is a cross platform automation suite powered by .NET core.
+It allows to perform requests towards a target webapp and offers a lot of tools to work with the results.
 This software can be used for **scraping** and **parsing data**, automated **pentesting** and much more.

 Link to the [Official Forum](https://discourse.openbullet.dev/) where you can find guides and become part of the community behind OpenBullet.